atomisthq/docs/docs/getting-started.md

 ### Configure Image Registry

+The easiest way to try out our image vulnerability analysis, is to use the [CLI](integration/local.md) to index images built on your local machine, upload the
+Software Bill of Materials (SBOM) to Atomist, and [view the vulnerability analysis](https://dso.atomist.com/r/auth/overview/images).

-Start scanning images in your registry by enabling a [Registry Integration](https://dso.atomist.com/r/auth/integrations).
+To index images in your registry automatically, enable a [Registry Integration](https://dso.atomist.com/r/auth/integrations).
 Specific instructions about each integration are included below.

 | Integration | link to documentation |